Eurozone: Future enlargement

-Seven countries (Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania, and Sweden) are EU members but do not use the euro.
-Bulgaria has been approved to adopt the single currency effective 1 January 2026.
+Six countries (the Czech Republic, Denmark, Hungary, Poland, Romania, and Sweden) are EU members but do not use the euro.

 Before joining the eurozone, a state must spend at least two years in the European Exchange Rate Mechanism (ERM II).
-As of January 2025, the central bank of Denmark and the Bulgarian central bank participate in ERM II.
+As of January 2026, only the central bank of Denmark participates in ERM II.

 Denmark obtained a special opt-out in the Maastricht Treaty, and thus is legally exempt from joining the eurozone unless its government decides otherwise, either by parliamentary vote or referendum.
 The United Kingdom likewise had an opt-out prior to withdrawing from the EU in 2020.

-The remaining six countries have committed to adopt the euro in future, once they meet the convergence criteria.
+The remaining five countries have committed to adopt the euro in future, once they meet the convergence criteria.
 They should join as soon as they do so, which include being part of ERM II for two years.
 Sweden, which joined the EU in 1995 after the Maastricht Treaty was signed, rejected euro adoption in a 2003 referendum and since then the country has intentionally avoided fulfilling the adoption requirements by not joining ERM II, which is voluntary.
-Bulgaria joined ERM II on 10 July 2020.

 Interest in joining the eurozone increased in Denmark, and initially in Poland, as a result of the 2008 financial crisis.
 In Iceland, there was an increase in interest in joining the European Union, a pre-condition for adopting the euro.
 However, by 2010 the debt crisis in the eurozone caused interest from Poland, as well as the Czech Republic, Denmark and Sweden to cool.

-On 4 June 2025, the European Commission announced Bulgaria's compliance with the convergence criteria to adopt the euro on 1 January 2026.
-In the context of Bulgaria's adoption of the euro, the Polish government under Donald Tusk has expressed a lack of economic readiness to join, whereas the newly elected Polish president Karol Nawrocki said that he is explicitly against Poland's future adoption of the euro.
+At the time of Bulgaria’s euro adoption in 2026, the Polish government under Donald Tusk has expressed a lack of economic readiness to join, and the Polish president Karol Nawrocki has said that he is explicitly against Poland's future adoption of the euro.

-On 8 July 2025, the European Parliament endorsed Bulgaria's entry in the Eurozone and the Council of the European Union adopted the final 3 legislative acts required for the admission.